 Janelle has been teaching at the Upper Hunter Conservatorium of Music since 1998.
 Before this she was a peripatetic teacher in schools in the Upper Hunter region.
 In 1983 Janelle was awarded a Bachelor of Music Education from the New South Wales Conservatorium.
 Janelle is an active member of the musical life of the local community, leading the Muswellbrook Shire Concert Band and roles in the Muswellbrook Amateur Theatrical Society and the Kia-Ora Music Camp.

 David Harvey has been studying and performing guitar for 30 years and has been a guitar teacher at the Upper Hunter Conservatorium of Music since 1997.
 For the past 15 years, he has worked on three-handed guitar from an Australian perspective, studying the work of well-known Australian guitarists including Bruce Mathiske, Michael Fix and Adam Miller.
 In the process, he has developed his own style of ‘smooth’.
 David currently performs with a rock band, a jazz band, a big band as well as solo work.
 He is co-director of the UHCM's Guitar Ensemble with Shaun Danger.

 Glen Hughes - Woodwind

 Glen graduated from Newcastle University in 1996 with a Bachelor of Music, majoring in Composition and Ensemble Direction.
-Glen teaches Oboe and Bassoon and performs with, and assists the UHCM Ensembles.
+Since graduating, Glen has worked as a classroom music teacher in NW New South Wales, at at New England and Tamworth Conservatoriums and is a passionate advocate for accessible music education for children and adults in rural and regional areas.
+At UHCM, Glen teaches Oboe and Bassoon, directs the Conservatorium Choir and performs with, and assists the UHCM ensembles.